-Our surgeons are highly experienced in performing the laparoscopic Roux-en-Y gastric bypass — a procedure that restricts the volume of food eaten and reduces feeling of hunger.
+Our surgeons are highly experienced in performing the laparoscopic Roux-en-Y gastric bypass — a bariatric procedure that restricts the volume of food eaten and reduces feeling of hunger.
 Considered the gold standard of weight loss surgery, the procedure has been shown to offer the best combination of weight loss with the fewest nutritional risks.
-In certain circumstances, your surgeon may determine that the open approach is safer.
-Your surgeon will discuss this with you.
+In certain circumstances, your surgeon will determine and discuss if the open approach is safer for you.

 Little Interference with Absorption of Food